Exclusive semileptonic $B_c$-meson decays to radially excited charmonium and charm meson states: Numerical results and discussion

-In Fig. 5 we plot the $q^2$-dependence of the rescaled helicity amplitudes for $B_c\to \psi(2S, 3S)$ and $B_c\to D^*(2S,3S)$ transitions in their $e^-$ and $\tau^-$ mode.
+In Fig.5 we plot the $q^2$-dependence of the rescaled helicity amplitudes for $B_c\to \psi(2S, 3S)$ and $B_c\to D^*(2S,3S)$ transitions in their $e^-$ and $\tau^-$ mode.
 We find a significant reduction of the longitudinal no-flip amplitude $h_0$ in these decay modes.
 Contrary to $B_c\to \eta_c(2S,3S)/D(2S,3S)$ decays we find all the flip amplitudes are generally small compared to corresponding no-flip amplitudes.
 This is because of the partial wave structure of the scalar-current contribution.
-The effect of time like (scalar)-current on semileptonic decay in the $\tau^-$ mode is depicted in Figs. 4 and 5.
-It may be noted here that the contribution of invariant form factors: $F_-(q^2)$ and $A_-(q^2)$ is dominant to determine the shape of the plot of flip helicity component $\tilde{h}_t$ over the allowed kinematic range of $q^2$.
+The effects of timelike (scalar)-current on semileptonic decay in the $\tau^-$ mode are depicted in Figs.4 and 5.
+It may be noted here that the contributions of invariant form factors: $F_-(q^2)$ and $A_-(q^2)$ are dominant to determine the shape of the plot of flip helicity component $\tilde{h}_t$ over the allowed kinematic range of $q^2$.
 In $B_c\to \eta_c(2S,3S)/D(2S,3S)$ decay modes the contribution of $F_-(q^2)$ to the timelike helicity part is destructive for which the corresponding rescaled helicity amplitude $\tilde{h}_t$ increases when $F_-(q^2)$ is switched off as shown in Fig.4.
 Since $|\tilde{h}_t|^2$ contributes dominantly to the decay rate, an accurate determination of $B_c\to \eta_c(2S,3S)$ and $B_c\to D(2S,3S)$ decays in their $\tau ^-$-mode would help extract information on the sign and magnitude of the scalar-invariant form factors.
-On the other hand, the contribution of scalar form factor $A_-(q^2)$ in $B_c\to \psi(2S,3S)/D^*(2S,3S)$ decays is constructive for which $\tilde{h}_t$ decreases when $A_-(q^2)$ is switched off; as shown in Fig.5.\\
+On the other hand, the contribution of scalar form factor $A_-(q^2)$ in $B_c\to \psi(2S,3S)/D^*(2S,3S)$ decays is constructive for which $\tilde{h}_t$ decreases when $A_-(q^2)$ is switched off; as shown in Fig.5.

-In Fig. 6 we plot the $q^2$-spectra for different helicity components in $B_c\to \eta_c(e^-,\tau^-)$ and $B_c\to D(e^-,\tau^-)$ decay modes.
-As in the case of semileptonic $B_c$ decays to ground state charmonium and charm mesons \cite{A77}, we also find here a considerable reduction of the longitudinal no-flip contribution in the $\tau^-$ modes compared to their corresponding contribution in $e^-$ modes.
-Apart from the contribution of the longitudinal no-flip part, one can see here a sizeable contribution coming from the scalar flip components over the allowed kinematic range.\\
+In Fig.6 we plot the $q^2$-spectra for different helicity components in $B_c\to \eta_c(e^-,\tau^-)$ and $B_c\to D(e^-,\tau^-)$ decay modes.
+As in the case of semileptonic $B_c$ decays to ground state charmonium and charm mesons \cite{A71}, we also find here a considerable reduction of the longitudinal no-flip contribution in the $\tau^-$ modes compared to the $e^-$ modes.
+Besides contribution of the longitudinal no-flip part the scalar flip components over the allowed kinematic range provides a sizable contribution.